Isaiah

 Conclusion of Hezekiah’s Reign

 This passage concerns an interesting event in Hezekiah’s life.
-This took place before the Assyrian invasion and it was front-line news.
+This took place before the Assyrian invasion, and it was front-line news.
 Imagine how the people of Judah must have reacted when they heard their king was “sick unto death” (v.
-1) and at the same time …
+1) and at the same time the Assyrians were on the …

 Vindication of the Lord

 This chapter deals with the overthrow of Babylon.
 Just as prophets, priests and kings were anointed by God to perform His special service, so Cyrus was anointed by God to perform his special service for Israel’s sake.
-The word “anointed” is the same term used to …
+The word “anointed” is the same term used to describe the relationship of Israel’s …